ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 exports.customCivicAuthorizer = async event => {};
 ```

 We are going to use environment variables for injecting app secrets and the app id.
-This follows best practices, and Serverless can easily pull these values from our AWS Parameter Store.
-The asynchronous function `customCivicAuthorizer` will be used as the actual Lambda function.
+This follows best practices and Serverless can easily pull these values from our AWS Parameter Store.
+The asynchronous function `customCivicAuthorizer` will be used as the actual Lambda function handler.
 In `serverless.yml`, we need to link the Parameter Store values to the function variables.

 ```yaml
 ...